Champ94/caleandar/README.md

         showHeader: true,                       // Bool: show current date
         showNav: true,                          // Bool: show arrows for navigation
         // Events
-        events: events,                         // Array of objects: list of events to add into the calendar };
+        events: function() {},                  // Function: return a new list of events to load };
 ```